lorenzwalthert/thesis-template-bookdown/README.md

   - We strongly suggest to use a different folder for the data / code of your thesis and reserve this directory for the thesis document only.
-    You can reaname this directory `analysis-communication` (since this will be the means used for communicating the results and process of your thesis) and use `analysis-raw` for the code and `data` for all data.
+    You can rename this directory `analysis-communication` (since this will be the means used for communicating the results and process of your thesis) and use `analysis-raw` for the code and `data` for all data.
 Ideally, you place them in the same directory so you can still work with relative paths, e.g. `../data`.
-  - We suggest to use git version control for the thesis and the raw analsyis.
+  - We suggest to use git version control for the thesis and the raw analysis.
   - If your thesis is open source, you can use netlify.com to deploy it, i.e. for every commit you push to a remote repo like GitHub, you can use netlify’s CLI to build your book on a CI machine like travis.